 (ii) directs that a copy of the application notice be served on the State,

-the judgment or application notice (and the evidence in support) may be served out of the jurisdiction without any further order;
+the judgment or application notice (and the supporting evidence which must be by affidavit) may be served out of the jurisdiction without any further order;

 (c) where paragraph (5)(b) permits a judgment or an application notice to be served out of the jurisdiction, the procedure for serving the judgment or the application notice is the same as for serving a claim form under Section III of Part 6 except where an alternative method of service has been agreed under section 12(6) of the State Immunity Act 19787.

 (Rule 23.1 defines ‘application notice’)

+(5A) On an application against a State, the evidence must be way of affidavit and must:

+(1) set out the grounds of the application,

+(2) establish the facts proving that the State is excepted from the immunity conferred by section 1 of the State Immunity Act 1978,

+(3) establish that the claim was sent through the Foreign and Commonwealth Office to the Ministry of Foreign Affairs of the State or, where the State has agreed to another form of service, that the claim was served in the manner agreed; and

+(4) establish that the time for acknowledging service (which is extended to two months by section 12(2) of the Act when the claim is sent through the Foreign and Commonwealth Office to the Ministry of Foreign Affairs of the State) has expired.

+(See rule 40.8 for when default judgment against a State takes effect.)

 (6) For the purposes of this rule and rule 12.10 –